curlyLasagna/OTS-Student-Documentation/docs/VTFAQs.md

 ### Collections

 - The number of seats in a classroom with and without a computer in front of it.
-- What wireless projector it uses (Mersive or Cisco)
+- What wireless projector does it use (Mersive or Cisco)
+- Door lock type
+- Instruction path

 ### Items